ArduPilot/ardupilot_wiki/copter/source/docs/sprayer.rst

 Slightly out-of-date video showing a copter using the Sprayer feature (jump to 2:25 to see the sprayer in action).

 .. note:: Many boards with only 1MB of flash do not have this feature.
-See :ref:`common-limited-firmware` for a list of boards without this capability.
+See :ref:` Firmware Limitations<common-limited-firmware>` for a list of boards without this capability.

 Required Hardware
 =================